aneenajohn/e-commerce-app-with-backend/README.md

 This ecommerce app built with ReactJS has the following features:

+## Teck Stack Used :
+   * MERN Stack
+      - MongoDB for backend and mongoose to connect with mongo db and validation

 ## 1) Product Listing Page
  * List of all products
  * Add to cart button